9 Organizing Tips to Help You Start Decluttering

 These pictures can also help you to document your systems.

-Tip 8: Schedule Time for Daily Maintenance
+Tip 8: Schedule Time for Regular Maintenance and Planning

 To keep things organized, you can’t just do it once and forget it.